Childhood

 Through the years, Steven would keep up his ongoing studies and art projects whenever he could spare a moment.
 He recalled many incidences where he would fall asleep with a paint brush or pencil in his hand.
 His girlfriend at the time commonly found him passed out in front of his laptop, or with a book in his hand, relentlessly educating himself as frequently and fiercely as his mind would stretch.
 A thirsty mind, when paired with innate creativity, is simply unquenchable, according to Mr. Nunes.

 It was in the winter of 2010 when he had sunk himself into the popular Demonata series, by horror/fantasy author Darren Shan.
 The fiction books were a welcomed vacation from his more serious studies.
 Steven had just finished the tenth installation of the series when his girlfriend heard a commotion from the living room; he had tossed the book across the room in a fit of anger.
 It was an atrocious thought, that fans would devout that much time, effort and money into an authors work, only to have him take the cheap way out, with no satisfactory ending.
-Stating that he could have wrote a better ending to the series drunk and half asleep, her response was simply: "Then why don't you?"
+Stating that he could have written a better ending to the series drunk and half asleep, her response was simply: "Then why don't you?"

 "CHALLENGE ACCEPTED!"